telepuz/smsmanager/README.md

 ## License

-Project is distributed under the license specified in the `LICENSE` file.
+Project is distributed under the MIT license.

 ## Support